andriabakti/coffeeShop-BE/README.md

 ```

-4. Make sure you already import the [example database](db-example.sql) to your local database
+4. Make sure you already import the [Sample Database](db-sample.sql) to your local database
 5. Run the app locally in development mode

 ```sh